deluxebrain/dotfiles/README.md

 ## Installation

-To set up your dotfiles, run the following command in your terminal, replacing `GITHUB_USERNAME` with your GitHub username.
-This assumes your repository is named `dotfiles` and uses HTTPS by default.
+To set up your dotfiles, first **fork this repository** to your own GitHub account, then run the following command in your terminal, replacing `GITHUB_USERNAME` with your GitHub username.
+This assumes your repository is named `dotfiles`.
+The clone will use HTTPS by default.

 ```sh
 sh -c "$(curl -fsLS get.chezmoi.io)" -- init --apply $GITHUB_USERNAME